procrypt/kompose-example/Kubernetes.md

 INFO[0000] file "redis-slave-deployment.json" created
 ```

-Once generated, you can inspect the files and edit these files if you want to make some additional changes as per your requirement.
+Once generated, you can inspect and edit these files if you prefer to make additional changes.

 ```json
 {